Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 ## Prepare the datasets for training

 In order to start pretraining lit-gpt on it, you need to read, tokenize, and write the data in binary chunks.
-This will leverage our `lightning.data` data optimization pipeline and streaming dataset that comes with Lightning.
+This will leverage our `lightning.data` optimization pipeline and streaming dataset that comes with Lightning.
 You will need to have the tokenizer config available:

 ```bash
 pip install huggingface_hub sentencepiece